CGAL 6.0.1 - Manual

 If the macro CGAL_HAS_THREADS is not defined, then CGAL assumes it can use any thread-unsafe code (such as static variables).
 By default, this macro is not defined, unless BOOST_HAS_THREADS or _OPENMP is defined.
 It is possible to force its definition in the compiler options, and it is possible to prevent its default definition by defining the macro CGAL_HAS_NO_THREADS.
 If you are using CMake, then you can set the CMake option CGAL_HAS_NO_THREADS to TRUE.
 In addition to defining the preprocessor macro CGAL_HAS_NO_THREADS, it will also avoid CMake to link with the native threads support library on your system.

-C++14 Support
+C++17 Support

 Checks

 Much of the CGAL code contains assert statements for preconditions, and postconditions of functions as well as in the code.
-These assertions can be switched on and off per package and the user can change the error behaviour.
+These assertions can be switched on and off per package and the user can change the error behavior.
 For details see Section Checks of Chapter Chapter_STL_Extensions_for_CGAL.

 Compile-time Flags to Control Inlining